-Importing certain technologies into Canada may obligate importers to comply with requirements under the Defence Production Act (Canada), the Controlled Goods Regulations (Canada), the Export and Import Permits Act (Canada) and even the U.S. International Traffic in Arms Regulations (ITAR) and the U.S. Export Administration Regulations, the latter of which are both "long arm" laws that extend beyond the borders of the United States into Canada.
-The Controlled Goods Program, which is governed under the Controlled Goods Regulations, is mandated to protect goods and/ or controlled technologies within Canada that have a military application or a national security significance, and to prohibit such controlled goods and/or controlled technology from being accessed by unauthorized persons.
+Importing certain technologies into Canada may obligate importers to comply with requirements under the Defense Production Act and Controlled Goods Regulations.
+The Controlled Goods Directorate, which is governed by the Controlled Goods Regulations, is mandated to protect goods and/or controlled technologies within Canada and to prohibit controlled goods and/or controlled technology from being accessed by unauthorized persons.

-Canada's export control regime is regulated by multiple domestic laws, international agreements and diplomatic obligations, including an Export Control List.
-Export permits may be required to not only ship goods outside Canada, but to provide services associated with designated technologies, discuss designated technologies with certain employees, participate in phone or video conversations about designated technologies, correspond by email, fax or otherwise through cyberspace about designated technologies, and sometimes even before leaving Canada's borders on business trips.
+Canada's export control regime is regulated by multiple domestic laws, international agreements and diplomatic obligations.
+Export permits may be required to not only ship goods outside of Canada, but to provide services associated with designated technologies, discuss designated technologies with certain employees, participate in phone or video conversations about designated technologies, correspond by email, fax or otherwise through cyberspace about designated technologies, and even before leaving Canada's borders on business trips.
 Factors such as the nature, characteristics, origin of componentry, uses to be made of the technology, destination and end users of the technology are all relevant to whether an export permit is required.